amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 string connectionString = secrets["customerdb"];
 ```

-You need to specify the name of the secret store component to use and the name of the secret you want to retrieve.
-The metadata is optional and differs per secret store.
+You specify the name of the secret store component and the secret you want to retrieve.
+The metadata argument is optional and differs per secret store.
 Notice that you always receive a dictionary as result.
 This is because some secret stores support storing multiple key/value pairs in a single secret.
 In the example, the secret named `customerdb` is retrieved to get to the connection string.

 The .NET SDK also offers a .NET configuration provider for working with secrets.
 The provider is available in the *Dapr.Extensions.Configuration* NuGet package.
 In the following code snippet, you see an example of registering the secrets configuration provider in the `Program.cs` of an ASP.NET Web API application: